advikasonti/cse15l-lab-reports/LabReport3.md

 ##  Researching Commands (find)

-### -name
+### Optione 1: -name

+### Example 1
 The `-name` command searches for files with the given string in the name and returns a full list of them.
-In the code block below, I searched for files that begin with the word History in the title, and it returned a list of all of the files in `written_2` that contained that in the name.
+In the code block below, I searched for files that begin with the word `History` in the title, and it returned a list of all of the files in `written_2` that contained that in the name.
 ```
 advikasonti@Advikas-MacBook-Pro docsearch % find written_2 -name "History*"
 written_2/travel_guides/berlitz1/HistoryJapan.txt